tirilg/react-node_auth/README.md

 To make nodemailer work:

 1. Navigate to the /server/config/ folder and create a file "smtp_credentials.js" by copying the template and replacing the auth information with your own.
 Make sure you have the security setting "Allow less secure apps" turned on in your gmail settings.
+Could be a good idea to use an email for test purposes in this scenario.

 Follow these steps to run the React project:
 1. In your IDE, navigate to client/ and run "npm install" followed by "npm run start" to run the project.